 It’s important to understand exactly what structured transitional living looks like for those in treatment.
 During inpatient treatment, clients lead an extremely structured life.
-Their daily activities are monitored, their diets are selected for them and they have limited opportunities to step foot outside of the facility or property.
+The staff monitors their daily activities and selects their diets for them.
+They also have limited opportunities to step foot outside of the facility or property.
 As clients begin to learn more about their addiction and modify their behaviors, they also prepare to transition into a less-restrictive recovery environment.

 The next logical step in recovery is an environment where clients have more freedom to practice a sober lifestyle before they graduate treatment altogether.
 After all, life after rehab can be overwhelming and anxiety-inducing.
 Many drop the ball in drug and drinking relapse prevention simply because they hit an unexpected hurdle, such as a phone call from an influential old friend who still uses.

 Practicing relapse prevention after rehab, in a monitored setting, is critical.
-Structured transitional living provides clients with the time needed to get such practice in an environment that is mostly insulated from life’s many temptations.
+Structured transitional living provides clients with the time they need to get such practice in an environment mostly insulated from life’s many temptations.

 Transitional Care Is for Everyone